 The residential solar market is quickly transitioning to one where cash and loans are dominating, and just a few third-party ownership options remain.
 Join us for a discussion on why some product offerings are succeeding over others, and how this will shape the future of the residential market.

-Moderator: Allison Mond, Analyst, Solar, GTM Research
+Moderator: Allison Mond, Senior Analyst, GTM Research